halcwb/Bootstrap/README.md

 * `build.cmd` on windows systems

 ## Bootstrapping
-The bootstrap.fsx does the following:
+Will do the following:

-1. Check if a paket.exe exists
-2. Download the paket.exe if not
-3. Use the paket.exe to install dependencies
+1. Use `.paket/paket.bootstrapper.exe` to fetch the latest `paket` release.
+2. Install all project dependencies using `paket.dependencies` with versions as specified by the `paket.lock` file

 ## Building
-TODO
+Builds the project using the `build.fsx` file.

 ## Testing
-TODO
+Run the `test` targets in the `build.fsx` file.

 ## Continuous integration
 This setup assumes that all development happens on the develop branch.
-There is a specific integration target that can be run by `./integrate.sh` or `integrate.cmd`:
+There is a specific integration target that can be run by `./build.sh integrate` or `build.cmd integrate`:

 1. First it checks whether all changes are commited, i.e. the current repos is clean.
 2. Then the latest Appveyor (.net) and Travis (mono) builds are checked whether they passed.
-3. Then the develop branch is merged with the master branch and pushed to GitHub.
+3. Then the develop branch is merged with the master branch and the master branch is pushed to GitHub.
 4. Finally the develop branch is checkout out to continue development

 ## Documentation
-TODO
+All documentation is automatically generated using the [FSharp.Formatting](https://github.com/tpetricek/FSharp.Formatting) project.

 ## Publishing
 TODO